Am I eligible to receive benefits?

 After I start receiving benefits, what do I have to do to remain eligible?

+You must econtinue to file weekly either online using your MyBenefits portal or by telephone.
 You must actively seek appropriate, full-time work.
 You must regularly report to your local Workforce Center.
-Also, you must make 4 employer contacts each week, keep a record of these contacts, and 1 of these contacts must be through the state's online system http://www.scworks.org/.
+Also, you must make four employer contacts each week, keep a record of these contacts, and two of these contacts must be through SC Works Online Services.

 I was turned down for benefits.
 How do I appeal this decision?

 Your appeal must be in writing, and it must be submitted within 10 days of the date the decision for denial was mailed to you.
-It may be submitted by mail, by fax or in person.
-Also, you must keep filing your weekly claims regularly because you will only be paid for weeks you filed if you win your appeal.
+It may be submitted by mail, by fax or online through your MyBenefits account.
+Also you must keep filing your weekly claims regularly because you will only be paid for weeks you filed if you win your appeal.

 For more information on South Carolina's unemployment insurance laws: